kreteshq/kretes.dev/tutorial/using-tailwindcss.md

 }
 ```

 As we are using a custom shape for the checkbox from SVG, there is an additional CSS change.
-Put the following snippet at the bottom of `<project root>/stylesheets/main.css`
+Put the following snippet at the bottom of `stylesheets/main.css`

 ```css
 input:checked+svg {